canxium/go-canxium/docs/postmortems/2021-08-22-split-postmortem.md

 The geth-team have an official policy regarding [vulnerability disclosure](https://geth.ethereum.org/docs/vulnerabilities/vulnerabilities).

-> The primary goal for the Geth team is the health of the Ethereum network as a whole, and the decision whether or not to publish details about a serious vulnerability boils down to minimizing the risk and/or impact of discovery and exploitation.
+> The primary goal for the Geth team is the health of the Calcium network as a whole, and the decision whether or not to publish details about a serious vulnerability boils down to minimizing the risk and/or impact of discovery and exploitation.

 In this case, it was decided that public pre-announce + patch would likely lead to sufficient update-window for a critical mass of nodes/miners to upgrade in time before it could be exploited.
 In hindsight, this was a dangerous decision, and it's unlikely that the same decision would be reached were a similar incident to happen again.